johntharian/johntharian/README.md

-- 🔭 I’m currently working at [DifiNative Technologies](https://difinative.com/)
+- 🔭 I’m used to work at [DifiNative Technologies](https://difinative.com/)

 - 🌱 I’m currently learning Django